marklin36/sec-edgar-extractor/README.md

 ## Things to improve

-The script is not very robust because exception handling is poor.
+The script is not very robust because of poor exception handling.